1. Overview

 these entities are returned as part of the getProducts query, but can also be accessed through dedicated queries:

-- Transport‑CCAM: CommunicationType, EntityConnectionType, LevelOfAutomation, ScenarioType, SensorType, VehicleType, VRUType
+graphdb: transport-ccamortransport-ccam-ag): CommunicationType, EntityConnectionType, LevelOfAutomation, ScenarioType, SensorType, VehicleType, VRUType —getCommunicationTypes,getEntityConnectionTypes,getLevelsOfAutomation,getScenarioTypes,getSensorTypes,getVehicleTypes,getVruTypes - Transport‑maritime (

 This example returns the first page of products whose title contains “battery”, along with basic impact indicators.